-The current study’s findings according to students’ mistakes in solving of algebraic equations and inequalities indicated that the most problem among students was in the logical connective.
-The different types of mistakes in logical connective addressed that student did not aware to the final answers, they did not asses their solution if it the correct answers (Vaiyavutjamai & Clements, 2006).
-Focusing the types of mistakes in logical connective reveals that the most common mistake was ignoring the logical connective, almost two third of students ignored the logical connective.
-In which students ignore the use of logical connective, students either did not put a logical connective or are supported by Almog and Ilany’s (2012) study which conducted among student in grade 12.
-Similar difficulties reported by Tsamir and Almog’s (2001), they found that the ignoring of use the connective words was revealed in applying the square-root property to inequalities; For example, students applying the square-root property to x2> 81 would provide the following solution x> ±9, instead of x < – 9 or x > 9.
-The lowest distribution of errors among students was the use of wrong word between the inequalities expressions in their solutions they used “or” when they should have used “and”, and vice versa, Neimark (1970) described this mistake as interpreting set union (A or B) as set intersect (A and B).
+The study’s findings relating to the mistakes students make when solving algebraic equations and inequalities indicate that most of the problems are related to the logical connectives.
+The different types of mistakes associated with the logical connectives suggest that students did not consider the final answers, and did not evaluate whether their solution found the correct answers (Vaiyavutjamai & Clements, 2006).
+Focusing on the types of mistakes associated with logical connectives, it is evident that the most common mistake was to ignore the logical connective – almost two third of students made this error.
+The fact that students ignore the logical connective “OR” is supported by Almog and Ilany’s study (2012), which was conducted among students in grade 12.
+Similar difficulties were reported by Tsamir and Almog (2001), who applied the square root property to equalities to reveal how the logical connectives were being ignored.
+Students applying the square-root property to e.g. x2> 81 would provide the solution x> ±9, instead of x < – 9 or x > 9.
+The category of errors which occurred the least among the students was the use of the wrong connecting word between the expressions in the inequality — e.g. using “OR” in the solution where they should have used “AND”, or vice versa.
+Neimark (1970) describes this mistake as interpreting the set union (A or B) as a set intersect (A and B).

-The findings from student questionnaires emphasized El-khateebs’ (2016) recommendation, that teachers must explain and discuss the meaning of the logical connective, such the meaning of the word (or) when writing the solution set.
-However, the findings of the current study according to the teachers’ assessment of students’ solutions algebraic equations and inequalities, indicated that teachers did not aware to students’ mistakes in logical connective.
-Teachers assessed solutions with mistakes in logical connective ae complete solutions with full scores; particularly, when the questions are more complicated.
-This phenomenon was common more among teachers with more experience in teaching.
-While Li’s (2007) study reveals three topic areas in solving equations in which teachers’ mathematical subject matter understanding should be strengthened: the balancing method, the concept of equivalent equations, and the properties of linear equations in their general forms.
-We suggest to added a fourth topic that emphasizing the logical connective.
+The findings from the student questionnaires provide support for the recommendation made by El-khateeb (2016) that teachers must explain and discuss the meaning of the logical connective, e.g. by clarifying the meaning of the word (OR) when writing out the solution set.
+However, when evaluating how teachers assess their students’ solutions of algebraic equations and inequalities, the study found that teachers did not appear to be aware of the mistakes being made by the students when manipulating the logical connectives.
+Teachers assessed solutions which made incorrect use of the logical connective as complete solutions and awarded full scores, particularly for the more complicated questions.
+This phenomenon was more commonly exhibited among teachers with longer teaching experience.
+Li’s (2007) study highlighted three topic areas in solving equations where teachers’ understanding of the mathematical subject matter should be strengthened: the balancing method, the concept of equivalent equations, and the properties of linear equations in their general forms.
+We now propose addition of a fourth topic, emphasizing the logical connective.

-We think that teachers’ responses to the mistakes in the logical connective and students’ difficulties in this topic are related.
-So the current study’s recommendation is to strengthening the correct presenting of logical connective among students; in addition to enhancing teachers’ awareness for the important of correct writing of the logical connective words.
-We recommend to work with teachers and with students, because teachers’ knowledge for teaching and students’ understanding are tied together.
+We believe that teachers’ responses to the mistakes in using logical connectives and students’ difficulties in this topic are related.
+The recommendation from this study is therefore is to strengthen the presentation of logical connectives to students, and at the same time enhance teachers’ awareness of the importance of writing and using the logical connective words correctly.
+We recommend working with both teachers and students, because teachers’ teaching knowledge and their students’ understanding are tied together.

-Reference
+References

 Almog, N. & Ilany, B. S. (2012).
 Absolute value inequalities: high school students’ solutions and misconceptions.
 Educational Studies in Mathematics, 81(3), 347-364.